Patel-Muhammad/burger-king-final/README.md

 To use this project, simply clone this repository and open the index.html file in your browser.
 You can also access the demo by clicking on the link provided above.

 ## 👨‍🏫 Workshop Details
-The workshop was conducted by [insert your name here] and was aimed at teaching data science students how to build a responsive landing page clone using modern web development tools.
+The workshop was conducted by Tech tribe club and was aimed at teaching data science students how to build a landing page clone using modern web development tools.
 The workshop covered the following topics:

 - HTML basics and semantic markup
 - CSS layout and styling